wilsonmar/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

    * <a target="_blank" href="https://github.com/RallyTools/">
    https://github.com/RallyTools</a>

-Version 1.0 of SAFe was published in 2011<br />
+SAFe Version 1.0 was first published in 2011.
 [SAFe V3.0](#v3) was released July 28, 2014.
 The framework's name was changed in January 2016 to<br />
 <a target="_blank" href="http://www.scaledagileframework.com/">
 "SAFe 4.0 for Lean Software and Systems Engineering" on ScaledAgileFramework.com</a>:

+## v5

 ## v4.5